apiobuild/docs/content/docs/apps/chopin/payments/index.md

 [Contact us to integrate Stripe account with your Chopin store →]({{<ref "/docs/introduction/introduction/index.md#contact-us" >}})

-Stripe impose processing fee of **2.9% + 30¢**.
+Stripe impose processing fee of **[2.9% + 30¢](https://stripe.com/pricing)**.
 The fee will be deducted directly from your any payment you received via Stripe. apio doesn't take additional cut from your profits!

-{{< alert icon="💡" text="Learn more about Stripe pricing →" ext-href="https://stripe.com/pricing" >}}

 {{< alert icon="💡" text="Read more on Stripe vs Paypal →" rel-href="/docs/apps/chopin/troubleshoot/#difference-between-stripe-and-paypal-business" >}}